 23 May 1940

 For the second day in a row, the outbound boat encountered an enemy submarine in the North Sea.
-This time a torpedo track was seen passing the bow at a distance of about 50 metres.
+This time a torpedo track was seen passing the bow at a distance of about 50m (55 yards).

 29 May 1940

-16.30 hours, Celtic Sea, southwest of Lands End: an unidentified aircraft dropped 2 depth charges, causing minor damage.
+16.30 hrs, Celtic Sea, SW of Lands End: an unidentified aircraft dropped two depth charges, causing minor damage.
 (Sources: Ritschel)

 31 May 1940

-After a successful attack on convoy HGF-31 in the English Channel west of Guernsey, the boat was attacked for 4 hours with 34 depth charges.
-On going to periscope depth at 22.00 hours, an armed trawler attacked again, dropping 7 depth charges which caused moderate damage.
+After a successful attack on convoy HGF 31 in the English Channel west of Guernsey, the boat endured an attack of four hours during which 34 depth charges were dropped.
+On going to periscope depth at 22.00 hrs, an armed trawler attacked again, dropping seven depth charges which caused moderate damage.
 (Sources: Ritschel)

 4 Jun 1940